amritghimire/jira-terminal/README.md

 ## Usage
 When running the application for first time, you will be asked with following values.
-- namespace [This will be used to identify the namespace to be used.]
+- hostname [This will be used to identify the jira hostname to be used.]
 - email [Email address you use to login with the application.]
 - token [You can obtain the app password from the link specified in the application]